 3 years after I bought that first DSLR I took big risk and gave up my career in software development and sold my home and most of my belongings for a chance at living the dream.
 It worked and I was able to leverage my skills in business and technology to build a new career in photography.

-I spent 1 year travelling around North America practicing my photography skills and experimenting with different techniques.
-I explored the land as well as the vast array of skills you need to become a photographer today.
+It's now been 8 years since I changed my life.
+I've spent that time travelling around North America practicing my photography skills and experimenting with different techniques.
+I've explored the land as well as the vast array of skills you need to become a photographer today.
 Now I can share those skills with you so your rise to photography success will be even faster.

 People like my writing style.
 They say I can take complex topics and make them easy to understand without using a lot of “techno lingo.”
 My style is to write only what is necessary and get to the point.
 There is no fluff.

 Check out some of the testimonials below.

 You hold my attention with the way you present the topics and the examples you give to the extent that I immediately want to put everything into practice.
 It is a very good way of learning and it is surprising (to me anyway!) just how quickly my awareness increases as I seek to fulfill the challenges.

 I like that the lessons are uncluttered and focused on the most important ideas and techniques of image design.
 As a result, I’m not feeling overwhelmed with extraneous information and can be more focused myself when I’m completing the assignments.

 The assignments are thought provoking and her examples are inspiring.
 She will make you think about what you are seeing and how to get a photograph that says something about the subject.